LibreCAD/docs/ref/widgets.rst

 Layer List Dock
 ---------------

-The Layer List Dock provides the functions to manage layers and a list of layers in the current drawing.

 .. figure:: /images/dock-layerList01.png
     :figwidth: 200px
     :align: right
     :scale: 67
     :alt: Layer List Dock

-    Layer List dock example - 4 layers
+    Layer List dock example with 4 layers

 .. actual image size 260px x 340px

+The Layer List Dock provides the functions to manage layers and a list of layers in the current drawing.

 The input box at the top of the dock provides the ability to filter by layer names (e.g. "\*01" would show all names ending by "01").

-The icons on the top of the layer list allow operations to all layers.
+The icons on the top of the layer list allow operations to all layers in the list.
 Those operations include:

+..
+Force end of left / right text wrap
+.. include:: /inclFiles/eoWrap.rst

 .. csv-table::
-    :widths: 10, 50
+    :widths: 10, 90
     :header-rows: 1
     :stub-columns: 0
     :class: table-fix-width